 Practicing correct posture is important every day, but on Thanksgiving you may forget in all of the festivities.
 Back pain can arise when you’re hunched over the cutting board, leaning against the wall, or slouching at the table.

 We know how hard it is to tear yourself away when preparing a feast of that magnitude, but if you enlist help it’ll be easier to manage.
-Let family and friends take over kitchen duty for 10 minutes every hour or so and allow yourself time to breathe.
+Let someone take over kitchen duty for 10 minutes every hour or so and allow yourself time to breathe.
+Don’t have anyone you trust in the kitchen?
+Plan your food prep to allow for small breaks instead.

 Daily activity is an important part of any day and Thanksgiving doesn’t change that fact.
-Take a walk around the neighborhood with your family or play tag with the kids – anything to get your blood pumping.
+Take a walk around the neighborhood after you eat.
 Doing so might even help wake you out of that post-turkey slump and help you digest all of the goodies.

 If getting active didn’t help wake you up, you’re probably looking for a couch to nap on.
 Instead of sinking into the couch, opt for a bed.
 Can you remember the last time you woke up from a nap on the couch without any pain?